 Azumi Setoda

-On the small island of Setoda — a key stop along the Shimanami Kaido cycling route — you’ll find Azumi Setoda, a charming rural property spearheaded by Aman founder Adrian Zecha.
+In the village of Setoda on Ikuchijima (Ikuchi Island) — a key stop along the Shimanami Kaido cycling route — you’ll find Azumi Setoda, a charming rural property spearheaded by Aman founder Adrian Zecha.
 Amanjunkies beware: this is a lovely property, but not quite luxurious in the Aman sense.
 On the other hand, it’s an appealing option for travelers who love unique, off-the-beaten-path properties in rural, traditional surroundings.

 Beniya Mukayu